 Ms. Ellwood is involved with the National Association of Student Personnel Administrators (NASPA) and is also an active member of the Association of Student Conduct Administration (ASCA).

 Prior to serving in his current post at FAU, Dylan worked as a Military Admissions Advisor and Financial Aid officer at Kaplan University.
 He holds a Master of Science in Higher Education Administration from Kaplan University.
 He holds a Master of Science in Higher Education Administration and an MBA in International Business from Kaplan University.
 He received his B.A. in Liberal Arts with a focus on Spanish from New York’s Excelsior College after performing most of his undergraduate work at Brigham Young University and the University of Toledo.

-Sherry A. Bynes joined Florida Atlantic University in July 2012 as the Program Coordinator for Pre-College Programs.
+Sherry A. Bynes joined Florida Atlantic University in July 2012 as the Program Coordinator for Upward Bound.
 She was responsible for the supervision of the Upward Bound program afterschool instruction at each target school; coordinate the delivery of academic, guidance and counseling services for project participants in social, personal, career, and academic areas; and assist in the development of Individualized Action Plan and the monitoring of participants academic progress on a regular basis.
 She now serves as the Director of Pre-College Programs.

 Sherry previously worked five years as a high school BRACE Advisor; where she made readily available scholarship, financial aid and postsecondary information to over 800 students.
 Her main focus was to provide students and their parents with a variety of college and career options prior to graduating from high school.
 Prior to being employed with Broward County Schools, she worked over 13 years for a mid-size pharmaceutical research and clinical development company as a CDM Processor and Standards Specialist.